orf/logstore/usage.md

 assumes you are running RabbitMQ on port 5672 and the web interface can be reached at port 8000.
 Run `twistd logstore-conductor help` to see how to change them.

+Twisted also exposes a lot of other configuration options that can be used to configure the services environment, such as the user account to run under and the logging settings, run `twistd --help` for more information.

 ## Web
 Configure the initial settings by executing `logstore init`.
 This will create a `.logstore` directory inside your home